nats-io/nats-site/content/documentation/internals/nats-protocol-demo.md

 **10. Explore the ping/pong interval.**

-You may have noticed that your clients receive `ping` requests from the server.
+If you leave your telnet session open for a few minutes, you may notice that your clients receives `ping` requests from the server.
 If your client is not active, or does not respond to the server pings within the ping/pong interval, the server disconnects the client.
-The err message is `-ERR 'Stale Connection'`.
+The error message is `-ERR 'Stale Connection'`.

 You can send a `ping` request to the serve and receive a `PONG` reply.
 For example: